nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/gcp4.md

 ## Step 1: Set up VM

-We need a new VM for this example.
+We need a new VM for this example; you can use the same project.
 Follow the steps from the [previous section](./gcp2.md), with these modifications:

-- be sure to choose a Region that begins with "us-" because the NCBI SRA data is located in the United States (any is fine, i.e., `us-west1 (Oregon)`)
+- choose a Region that begins with "us-" because the NCBI SRA data is located in the United States (any is fine, i.e., `us-west1 (Oregon)`)
-- select an `e2-medium` instance.
+- select an **`e2-medium`** instance.
 We need a machine with a bit more memory than the `e2-micro` we used in the previous example.
 - for this example, do *not* check either box for the Firewall configuration.

-Connect to the VM with the Google Cloud Shell (authorise shell and set up SSH keys if necessary).
+[Connect](./gcp2.md) to the VM with the Google Cloud Shell (authorise shell and set up SSH keys if necessary).

 ## Step 2: Install conda for Linux